 Our last stop in India was sure not to disappoint.
 We started our journey to Jaisalmer in style, travelling in our first ever (and last) AC sleeper.
 Exactly the same as its sleeper class, the only difference you’ll find in AC3 is the aircon pumping through the vents along with the pillows and blankets handed out to each bunk.
 While slightly more luxury, we actually found ourselves too cold (talk about being picky!) and were quickly reminded that no matter what class of coach you are in, you are still in India surrounded by many overweight older men.
 This reminder was bestowed upon us very readily by a man in our coach who snored like chainsaw.
 Just as frequent and just as loud, our sleepless journey wasn’t quite as luxurious or restful as we had hoped but nonetheless were happy to roll into Jaisalmer Junction at 6am not coated in sweat and were ready to try and find our lift to the hotel.

-Located by the huge sign he was holding (which could easily have read ‘FOREIGN TOURISTS COMING THROUGH’) our driver quickly parted the crowds of Indians, locating the two whitest people he could find (us, of course) and quickly bundled us into his car.
+cated by the huge sign he was holding (which could easily have read 'FOREIGN TOURISTS COMING THROUGH') our driver quickly parted the crowds of Indians, locating the two whitest people he could find (us, of course) and quickly bundled us into his car.
 We were quick to shake off the tourist shame when we saw we were finally going to get a ride in the jeep we had been dreaming about since arriving in India!
 The classic road trip vehicle of choice, these babies are all over India and we had been increasingly jealous of anyone getting to whiz around in them.
 Our time had come!
 Needless to say it was a flyyy ride and despite being the massive tourists that we were, we loved every second it (especially since it saved us a taxi fare).

-After our thrilling bucket list ride we were quickly ushered by sleepy staff into our room, keen to check us in and go back to sleep, something we too were keen to execute.
+📷 A very sleepy me bundled into our Jeep After our thrilling bucket list ride we were quickly ushered by sleepy staff into our room, keen to check us in and go back to sleep, something we too were keen to execute.
 Being shown into an amazingly decorated sandstone room at Shahi Palace Hotel, equipped with a beautiful big bed, clean bathroom (trust me, that’s not always guaranteed) and (the most sexy feature) an AC unit, we were hit with drowsiness and ready for sleep.
 Collapsing into bed as soon as the door was shut, we caught up on our AC induced sleep with far less snoring than our previous slumber.

 And so our first day in Jaisalmer ended up being us catching up on some much needed sleep and staying away from the 48 degree heat blaring outside.
 We always knew our stop in Jaisalmer had to be short and sweet.
 We had to get to Delhi in time to sort out a few last minute chores (mainly being to pick up fitz’s phone) as well as catch our flight out to Bangkok.
 Considering Jaisalmer was the city everyone in India ranted about being the hot city (as if the others weren’t!) we knew our stay should be brief.
 Shelling out for an AC room in off season thankfully didn’t break the bank but stepping out of the hotel anytime between 11-6 was a sure way to break your spirit.
 The heat was suffocating and any minimal exercise was exhausting.

-Never the less, despite the oppressing heat, we were determined to try and find a camel safari that (a) was still operating and (b) was flexible enough that we wouldn’t have to spend too much time out in the middle of the day.
+e less, despite the oppressing heat, we were determined to try and find a camel safari that (a) was still operating and (b) was flexible enough that we wouldn’t have to spend too much time out in the middle of the day.
 It just so happened that (thank god) we didn’t have to stray far to find an agreeable price and safari with our hotel offering bespoke safaris in the off season with discounted rates.
 Agreeing to pay £10 each, we got a jeep safari, camel safari, beer on the sand dunes and star gazing for one afternoon of our choice.
 Not only was this a great price, we also could not be bothered to shop around so all in all it was a done deal!

-Setting off at 4pm we got to enjoy our jeep experience all over again!
+off at 4pm we got to enjoy our jeep experience all over again!
 The group we were meant to be going with cancelled which meant we were handed our own private safari for a fraction of the price (off season definitely has its perks).
 Rather a contrast to our 6am drive, this one was considerably more daredevil with our extremely relaxed driver driving like a maniac!
 Avoiding buses with at least 30 people on the roof, tuk tuks and pedestrians we quickly weaved our way out of Jaisalmer city and headed ever so slightly closer to the Pakistan border, into the desert.
 Despite setting off at 4.30pm the air was still scorching hot under the shade of the jeep and its heat was so potent it felt like our skin was burning purely due to the heat of the air hitting us.

 Despite feeling like our skin was melting off our faces, we quickly ignored this and continued driving on the only road which stretched for miles, we wove around speed bumps and pot holes, across dirt paths and finally went off road to go find our camel drivers village and get saddled up!